 BINNENKIJKEN.
 Luxevilla van Kim & Kanye West is van Belgische hand

-Het huis van Kim Kardashian en Kanye West in Calabasas is een minimalistische droom.
+Het huis van Kim Kardashian en Kanye West in Calabasas, in de Amerikaanse staat California, is een minimalistische droom.
 De crèmekleurige tinten en weinige decoratiestukken creëren een oase van rust in het huis.
 Dat heeft het koppel te danken aan de Belgische designer Axel Vervoordt, die een goede vriend is van de twee.

 Het was Kanye die Vervoordt leerde kennen op een kunstbeurs in Maastricht.
 Daar zag hij enkele werken van de ontwerper, en hij was meteen verkocht.
 “Toen ik zag wat hij kon, moest ik met hem werken.”
 De villa werd volgens hem voor 90 percent door Axel ontworpen, maar enkele andere designers mochten ook een bijdrage doen.
 Zo verzorgde Vincent Van Duysen, ook een Belgische architect, de inrichting van de kinderkamers.